-With age, intervertebral discs naturally degenerate, resulting in decreased flexibility and increased susceptibility to injury.
-Precisely how does age cause degeneration?
-Medical research has found the following: According to the U. S. National Institutes of Health, at birth the human body contains 90% water, at adulthood it contains 70% water, and by age 90 it contains about 50% water.
-Additionally, the composition of elastin, which is the protein that gives tissues the ability to stretch, chemically changes.
-With age, elastin undergoes chemical cross-linking.
-This decreases the ability to stretch.
-With aging, bodies desiccate and become less stretchable.
-These two facts explain disc degeneration.
 Discs have two main components, an outer fibro-elastic containment rim and an inner soft gelatinous core.
 When axial loading pressure occurs along the spinal column, the central gelatinous core of the disc squeezes outward against the fibro-elastic containment rim of the disc.
-The elastic recoil of the containment wall pushes the gelatinous core back into position, reestablishing the height and shape of the disc.
-As a person ages, natural daily activity causes repeated loading of the disc.
-Tiny tears may develop in the fibers of the fibro-elastic outer containment wall.
-This causes some loss of the disc’s outer containment wall elasticity or recoil.
+The elastic recoil of the containment wall pushes the gelatinous core back into position, re-establishing the height and shape of the disc.
+As a person ages, natural daily activity causes repeated loading of the disc, and small tears may develop in the fibers of the fibro-elastic outer containment wall.
+This damage causes some loss of the disc’s outer containment wall elasticity or recoil.
 The outer disc containment wall can no longer push the central core material back into shape as effectively.
-The outer containment wall sags, and is said to bulge or collapse.
-The disc may even herniate.
+The outer containment wall sags, also known as bulging or collapsing.
+The disc may even break open (herniate).